-- We support an all-of-the-above energy policy. - We support policies that ensure adequate capacity exists to safely and affordably dispose of waste energetic materials. - Comprehensive permitting reform is essential to build our nation's energy infrastructure and mine domestic critical minerals. - We oppose EPA adding ammonium nitrate to the RMP program.
+- We support an all-of-the-above energy policy. - We support policies that ensure adequate capacity exists to dispose of waste energetic materials safely and affordably. - We support comprehensive permitting reform essential to building our nation's infrastructure and mining domestic critical minerals. - We oppose the U.S. Environmental Protection Agency adding ammonium nitrate to the Risk Management Program (RMP) program.